Trustees & Staff

 CO-DIRECTOR (UK-based): Morgan joined The Glacier Trust in December 2016.
 He is responsible for the day-to-day running of the charity, with specific focus on project development, partnerships, strategy and fundraising.
 Morgan holds a BSc in Geography, an MSc in Environmental Science, Policy and Planning and a PhD in Environmental Education.
 He worked at Keep Britain Tidy for five years, spending two years as a Team Leader in Community Engagement and three years as Education Manager.
 Previously, Morgan ran a small intercultural understanding charity, Global Footsteps and lectured on the politics of climate change at Brunel University.
 Alongside his role as Co-Director for The Glacier Trust, Morgan also works freelance in sustainability education.

-CO-DIRECTOR (Nepal-based): Richard Allen is a soil scientist, land resource, land use and watershed management specialist, with degrees in soil science and soil conservation, and 43 years’ experience on rural development projects in Africa and Asia.
-For the past 23 years, he has been based in the Himalayas, working on projects in Nepal, Bhutan, India, Pakistan, China and Tibet.
-Based in Kathmandu since 2007, he completed his most recent long term assignment on the Helvetas-Nepal Sustainable Soil Management Programme in December 2014.
-His advice, enthusiasm and wide range of contacts were instrumental in setting up The Glacier Trust and continue to be of enormous benefit to our work in Nepal.
+CO-DIRECTOR (Nepal-based): Richard Allen is a soil scientist, land resource, land use and watershed management specialist, with degrees in soil science and soil conservation, and 44 years’ experience on rural development projects in Africa and Asia.
+For the past 25 years, he has been based in the Himalayas, working on rural development projects in Nepal, Bhutan, India, Pakistan, China and Tibet.
+Based in Kathmandu since 2007, he completed a long term assignment on the Helvetas-Nepal Sustainable Soil Management Programme in December 2014, before a year on the British-Swiss-Finnish-Government of Nepal funded Multi Stakeholder Forestry Programme.
+He now works part-time as Team Leader of the Mountain Hazelnuts project in Bhutan.
+His advice, enthusiasm and wide range of contacts were instrumental in setting up The Glacier Trust, and continue to be of enormous benefit to our work in Nepal.

 TRUSTEE: Andy Rutherford was the Head of International Partnerships of the UK based development and policy agency One World Action.
 He has worked with community based and peoples organisations in Asia, Africa and Central America over the last 25 years.
 Building on his degree in Development Studies, his career evolved from being a member of a joint UK-India research programme on the social and economic effects of the Green Revolution to working with grassroots and women's organisations across Asia, Africa and Latin America.
 He worked first with organisations in India and then with two UK based organisations, War on Want (1985-1990) and One World Action (1990 to 2011).
 One World Action had a strong commitment to working with and strengthening women’s networks and organisations working for women's rights and gender equality.
 It achieved this by exploring ways of developing democratic accountability through active citizens’ organisations and systematic development of relationships with local and national service providers and decision makers.
 Many initiatives directly examined the gaps between policy and practice of both national and local governments.
 Currently Andy is establishing what is said to be the UK’s first not-for-profit tour company, Fresh Eyes – People to People Travel cic.
 This is encouraging thoughtful, socially responsible travel and linking solidarity and travel together.
 Andy's lifetime of experience in International Development is of enormous value to The Glacier Trust, and provides the basis of best practice for the funding support which the Trust offers.